lyubogeorgiev/Java-Advanced/Multidimensional_Arrays/README.md

 We are using 2 matrices to keep track of the multiplying bunnies but without multiplying the new bunnies each round.
 We use the Arrays.copyOf() method to copy the values of one matrix to another.
 It is a complicated problem to solve with many if-else checks and 2 2-dimensional arrays.

+Exercise 11 - Reverse Matrix Diagonals
+-

+Printing the matrix diagonals reversed.
+Used multiple loops for and while to iterate through the rows and columns in the desired order.